This website is intended for use by US residents only.

 Andrew worked with his doctor to stop prophylaxis in the weeks following his ROCTAVIAN infusion.

-[ANDREW SPEAKING]
+[ANDREW W.]

-Honestly, this experience was worth it.
-Just to kind of lessen that number of infusions and hopefully lessen that number of bleeds.
+Honestly, this experience was worth it, just to kind of lessen that number of infusions and hopefully lessen that number of bleeds.

 [ON SCREEN TEXT]

-For 6 months after ROCTAVIAN use an effective form of birth control with your female partner to prevent pregnancy.
+For 6 months after ROCTAVIAN, use an effective form of birth control with your female partner to prevent pregnancy.

-[ANDREW SPEAKING]
+[ANDREW W.]

 And I would also encourage everybody to kind of do the research and talk to their doctors about ROCTAVIAN, see if it’s something that’s right for you.

-This is MY ROCTAVIAN EXPERIENCE.
+This is my ROCTAVIAN experience.

-Are YOU ready to start YOURS?
+Are YOU ready to start yours?

 [ON SCREEN TEXT]